PowerGridModel/power-grid-model/docs/user_manual/calculations.md

    \end{eqnarray}
 $$

-The number of measurements can be found by the sum of the following:
+The number of measurements can be found by taking the sum of the following:

 - number of nodes with a voltage sensor with magnitude only
 - two times the number of nodes with a voltage sensor with magnitude and angle